justjim1220/MMM-MyVideoPlayer/README.md

 for @Sputnik & @remylpat for reqesting to have this module created!!!

 I want to thank @cowboysdude, as I got the basic idea from one of his modules!!!
-And, @Sean & @sdetweil for giving me hints on tweaks to get it up and running right!!!
+And, @sdetweil for giving me hints on tweaks to get it up and running right!!!

 Enjoy!